ErpNetDocs/tech/advanced/document-flow/generation.md

 Specifies whether the generation procedure is still active in the latest version of the system.</br> Old generations are no-longer supported and are marked as ‘Obsolete’.

 - **Source document entity type**<br>
-Specifies the entity type of the source document, which defines the general type of the document, for example *Sales Order*.
+Specifies the entity type of the source document, which defines the general type of the document, for example ***Sales Order***.
 The generation procedure can be used only for documents with specified entity type.
-There can be many user-defined *Document Types* within a single entity type.
+There can be many user-defined document types within a single entity type.

 - **Target document entity type**<br>
 The entity type of the target document.
 The generation procedure can generate only documents with a specified entity type.
-Each *Document Route* can specify different user-defined *Document Types* only within this specified type.
+Each document type can specify different user-defined document types only within this specified type.

 - **Description**<br>
 Detailed description and business case when the generation procedure is used.